-- Sharing details of our curriculum on our website - Informing parents/carers of forthcoming Relationships Education topics e.g. Personal Safety, Anti-bullying and RSE - Inviting parents to learn more about the approach used in Relationships Education and RSE - Informing parents/carers about PSHE, Relationships Education and RSE programmes as their child joins the school through the school website - · Providing supportive information about parents' role in Relationships Education - Inviting parents to discuss their views and concerns about Relationships Education on an informal basis - Signposting parents/carers to sources of support to help them address the needs of their child or build their own confidence in talking about relationships with their children.
+- Sharing details of our curriculum on our website please note that if requested, class teachers can share specific lesson plans and resources with parents/carers, providing that the content will not be copied or shared further - Informing parents/carers of forthcoming Relationships Education topics e.g. Personal Safety, Anti-bullying and RSE - Inviting parents to learn more about the approach used in Relationships Education and RSE - Informing parents/carers about PSHE, Relationships Education and RSE programmes as their child joins the school through the school website - Providing supportive information about parents' role in Relationships Education - Inviting parents to discuss their views and concerns about Relationships Education on an informal basis - Signposting parents/carers to sources of support to help them address the needs of their child or build their own confidence in talking about relationships with their children.